-Considerations for scheduling of transesophageal echocardiograms
+Considerations for Scheduling of Transesophageal Echocardiography

-Scheduling prioritization for transesophageal echocardiography (TEE) is similar for transthoracic echocardiograms (TTE).
-However, personal protective equipment (PPE) requirements for TEE are more advanced than those required for TTE, as TEE is considered an aerosol generating procedure due to the potential to induce coughing in the un-intubated patient and the need for the operator to be in close proximity to the patient.
-In addition to appropriate room cleaning protocols, it is also important to schedule sufficient time between TEE studies to allow adequate air flow exchanges within the TEE procedure room.
-This time is typically institution and exam room specific, and guided by infection control policies.
-This time is generally 1 hour if HEPA filters or other airflow management systems are not in place.
+Scheduling prioritization for transesophageal echocardiography (TEE) is similar to that for transthoracic echocardiography (TTE).
+However, PPE requirements for TEE are more advanced than for TTE, as TEE is considered an aerosol-generating procedure because of the potential to induce coughing in unintubated patients and the need for the operator to be in close proximity to the patient.
+In addition to appropriate room-cleaning protocols, it is also important to schedule sufficient time between transesophageal studies to allow adequate airflow exchanges within the TEE procedure room.
+This time is typically institution and examination room specific and guided by infection control policies.
+This time is generally 1 hour if high-efficiency particulate air filters or other airflow management systems are not in place.
 Protocols will vary among institutions depending on the phase of the reintroduction of services.
-Special rooms may be designated for TEE procedures in COVID-19 positive or suspect cases.
+Special rooms may be designated for TEE in patients with positive or suspected COVID-19.

-Other considerations
+Other Considerations

-As echo laboratories manage the backlog of deferred cases, the impact of schedule changes and increase in workload on stress and fatigue among lab staff should also be considered.
-It is important to recognize that staff have been under stress since the inception of the pandemic.
-As social distancing is impractical for the performance of TTE, this adds additional stress to team members.
-Effective communication of and strict adherence to safety protocols can help reduce staff anxiety about returning to the work environment.
-Attention should be paid to the daily or weekly staffing schedule to ensure appropriate assignment of workload and rest between cases for all laboratory staff.
-Strategies to assist staff in coping with stress and enhancing resilience should be incorporated.
-The ASE Wellness Center is an example of a website with helpful resources for echocardiography providers.[2]
+As echocardiography laboratories manage the backlog of deferred cases, the impact of schedule changes and increase in workload on stress and fatigue among laboratory staff members should also be considered.
+It is important to recognize that staff members have been under stress since the inception of the pandemic.
+Because social distancing is impractical for the performance of TTE, this adds additional stress to team members.
+Effective communication of and strict adherence to safety protocols can help reduce staff members' anxiety about returning to the work environment.
+Attention should be paid to the daily or weekly staffing schedule to ensure appropriate assignment of workload and rest between cases for all laboratory staff members.
+Strategies to assist staff members in coping with stress and enhancing resilience should be incorporated.
+The American Society of Echocardiography (ASE) Wellness Center is an example of a website with helpful resources for echocardiography providers.2